Morrison Hotel: Album cover

 The cover photo was taken by Henry Diltz at the Morrison Hotel on South Hope Street in Downtown Los Angeles.
 The band were not given permission to photograph, so they did it while the clerk was called away from the desk.
 The band jumped right behind the windows and hit their places without shuffling as Diltz took the shot.
 The rear cover features a photograph of the Hard Rock Café at nearby 300 East 5th Street.
 The building is now home to a convenience store.
-It has been vacant for years, but a new development plan announced in 2018 may restore the building, which happened eventually in 2019 for the annual "Day of the Doors" fan event.
-Thirteen years later parts of Michael Jackson's music video for the song "Beat It" were filmed inside the former Hard Rock Café on 5th Street.
+It has been vacant for years.
+However, a new development plan to restore the building was announced in 2018, which happened for the annual "Day of the Doors" fan event in 2019.
+In early 1983, thirteen years after the album's release, parts of Michael Jackson's music video for the song "Beat It" were filmed inside the former Hard Rock Café on 5th Street.
+On December 26, 2024, the former Morrison Hotel building was severely damaged by fire.
+The cause is currently unknown.